 5 Simple Ways to Detox Your Kidneys

 It’s worth remembering that your kidneys spend all day purifying your blood by eliminating waste and toxins.
 Don’t take this important function for granted, because your health and quality of life depend on it.
-Why don’t we learn five easy ways to keep them healthy and working in top shape?
+That’s why today we’ll be looking at 5 easy ways to detox your kidneys and keep them in good working order.

 Signs that your kidneys may have problems

-We’ve all experienced one or more of the symptoms that we’re going to describe in this article, and probably take them with a grain of salt – unless they become constant.
-For example, some days you might feel more tired or have some swelling in your legs.
-This can be perfectly normal, but if it’s something that doesn’t go away or is accompanied with discomfort or the constant urge to urinate, you should see a doctor.
+For example, some days you might feel more tired than others, or have some swelling in your legs.
+This can be perfectly normal, but if it’s something that doesn’t go away or is accompanied by discomfort or the constant urge to urinate, you should see a doctor.
 Here are some of the common symptoms:

 - Continual fatigue